kenoseni/tenant-screening/README.md

 screening_processor.classify_matches(False)
 ```

+## Input Data For Testing

+Any test data can be used to test this application.
+The `tenant` data and `pipeline` data in the `generate_test_data` file can can be substituted with any other test data

 ## Response

 - **AI classification response**: If the AI is available and evaluates the result, the following response is generated on the console with an `explanation` attribute: